jmcook1186/gp-passport-docs/src/devs/passport-gating-guide.md

 }
 ```

-Notice that you are importing components from three sources: `ethers`, `@chakra-ui/react` and a local file `'../../tab-contents'`.
+Notice that you are importing components from three sources: `ethers`, `@chakra-ui/react` and a local file `'tab-contents'`.
 The local file does not exist yet so you'll need to create it.
 Create a file called `tab-contents.tsx` in `src/app`.
 This is where you define the layout of four tabs on your web page and write the content that each tab should contain.
 You can paste the following code into your `tab-contents.tsx` and save the file.

 ```tsx
 //tab-contents.tsx